kch042/kch042.github.io/source/_posts/cpp-template.md

 A template is the same as **Macro** in C, but a far less evil one.
 Compiler could do more checking to ensure the safety of the program.

+Besides, template is also an implementation of {% post_link cpp-polymorphism 'static polymorphism' %} since it will generate different kinds function of the same name during compile time.

 ## What is template

 The compiler **substitutes** the template parameters into the functions and classes to make more them more dynamic.

-Since template is essentially doing the substitution, then we the template parameter should be known in compile-time.
+Since template is essentially doing the substitution, then **the template parameter should be known at compile-time**.

 The template parameters can be one of these:
 - type